Schneider Electric EcoStruxure Machine Expert for Traffic Light Control

 Schneider Electric Data Types Example for Traffic Light Control

 Complete working example demonstrating Data Types implementation for Traffic Light Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Traffic Light Control Control